Hours: 21 credits (18 credit hours plus an internship graded S/U, completed with a minimum cumulative GPA of 3.0)

 The interdisciplinary minor in public leadership, offered by the Bob Graham Center for Public Service, is for students interested in careers in the public and private sectors and for those interested in acquiring skills to develop as civically responsible citizens.
 Through course work and practical experience, students gain the skills and knowledge necessary for effective and ethical public service.
 The minor is intended to complement a variety of majors, including the natural sciences, humanities, social sciences, journalism and business.

 Requirements: Students must have a 3.25 GPA and have completed the majority of their general education requirements before admission to the minor.
-Students are encouraged to consider partially fulfilling their general education requirements by taking ECO 2013: Principles of Macroeconomics and STA 2122: Statistics for Social Science.
+Students are encouraged to consider partially fulfilling their general education requirements by taking ECO 2013: Principles of Macroeconomics and STA 2023: Introduction to Statistics.

 After admission to the minor students are required to attend SIX of the following events before graduation offered by the Bob Graham Center including: special opportunities for students to meet and talk with a speaker; public lectures; workshops or seminars.
 Within twenty-four hours of participation in these events, students will submit a one-page paper regarding the event.
 Check with the Center for guidelines for the paper.